Disputation of Tortosa: Beginnings

 At the start of the disputation on February 7, 1413, Geronimo presented the debate's principal points and the prohibition incumbent on the Jews from making any difficulties for Christianity over its course.
-By his words, since the Jewish faith is close to the Christian faith and since the Pope considers the Jews "lost lambs", he is eager to return them to Good more than he is eager to do so with the believers in Islam.
+By his words, since the Jewish faith is close to the Christian faith and since the Pope considers the Jews "lost lambs", he is eager to return them to God more than he is eager to do so with the believers in Islam.
 The main speaker among the Jewish sages was chosen by turn each day.
 They were placed under great stress, and at times when they returned to the residence allotted to them arguments erupted over the answers they had provided.
 Their opponent was always granted the last word.

 Geronimo emphasized the Midrashic passages according to which the Messiah had already come.
 These include the passage which identifies the birthday of the Messiah as the day of the destruction of the Second Temple and the statement in the Talmud that the world will last 6000 years, of which the last two thousand would be the Messianic Age.
 He also used the midrash of the Pesikta which says that the Messiah will suffer.

 The Jews responded via a commentary to the midrashim that relied on both the surface (peshat) and comparative meaning (drash) to remove the messianic sting.
 They also repeated the statement of Nahmanides in his own disputation that he is not obligated to believe in Aggadah, which led Geronimo to depict them as heretics by their own religion.
 The Jews also pointed out that, in any case, belief in the Messiah is not the mainstay of Judaism.
 This point was to appear in an explicit and expanded form in the Sefer ha-Ikkarim ("Book of Fundamental Principles"), which Yosef Albo wrote following the disputation.